 Relic Entertainment game director, Quinn Duffy (QD): Not especially, as multiple titles are hard regardless.
 What’s really tough is juggling a new IP and a new engine on one project.
 I’ve personally done that three times now with Homeworld, Impossible Creatures, and Company of Heroes.
 Building new technology is hard, defining a new IP and new fiction is hard, building new and innovative gameplay is hard.
 Putting it all together is nearly heartbreaking.
 So Homeworld took a long time, Impossible Creatures took way too long, and Company of Heroes took something like 44 months.
 Licensed IP removes some of that risk, but even adapting a known and loved license to new types of games is really tough.
 The look and feel of Space Marine, for instance, was very different from the first Dawn of War and its sequel.
 There are still lessons to learn every time you do a new game.

-And what did you find was gamers' response to the original Company of Heroes?
+What was the market response to the original Company of Heroes?

 QD: Shock maybe?
 Awe?
 [Laughs] Our first brush with consumers is actually from within the team, as we’re all game and entertainment consumers, so we can extrapolate a bit from our own experiences.
 When a game reaches a certain visual and functional critical mass, like when we complete a big demo, you can really assess a game like a gamer would because you’re looking at something close to a finished product.
 When I finally saw Company of Heroes in a “finished” state, I was staggered at its level of detail and audio.
 After that, you get a chance to gauge reaction at big shows like E3.
 Again, not real consumers, but maybe even more valuable because they’re industry professionals and they can be, or pretend to be, jaded.